 essential workers and their families.

-For the repose of the souls of Rev. Al Stott and Rob McKay.
+For the repose of the soul of Rob McKay.

 For Churches in Transition in our Diocese

 It is with sadness that we inform you that Judy McKay's son, Rob, passed away on Tuesday at approximately 3:30pm.